ordina-jworks/ordina-jworks.github.io/_posts/2023-08-11-k8s-comparison-azure-aws.md

 - Automate as much as possible
 - Use managed services where possible and integrate them into the Kubernetes cluster
 - Reduce maintenance efforts where possible
-- Buy before build, prioritize Free OpenSource Software (FOSS) from the Cloud-Native Computing Foundation (CNCF) over Commercial Of The Shelf (COTS) solutions.
+- Buy before build, prioritize Free Open Source Software (FOSS) from the Cloud-Native Computing Foundation (CNCF) over Commercial Of The Shelf (COTS) solutions.

 This has led to the following architecture: